-Students who complete the B.S. degree in Child and Family Studies are prepared for admission to graduate programs in child and family studies, education, medical school, law school, occupational therapy, speech and language pathology, psychology, clinical and applied psychology, early childhood education, elementary education, inclusive/special education, social work, marriage and family therapy, child studies, family studies, and other related fields.
+Students who complete the bachelor of science in Child and Family Studies are prepared for admission to graduate programs in child and family studies, education, medical school, law school, occupational therapy, speech and language pathology, psychology, clinical and applied psychology, early childhood education, elementary education, inclusive/special education, social work, marriage and family therapy, child studies, family studies, and other related fields.

 What types of hands-on experiences and research do students get involved in?